-We’ve all experienced the wrinkles that develop after being in water for an extended period of time that makes the skin look like the outside of a prune, but how and why does this happen?
+We’ve all experienced the wrinkles or prune up of the skin on the hands and feet that develops after being in water for an extended period of time, but how and why does this happen?

 First off, the skin is made of layers.
 The epidermis is the top layer.
 Below that is the dermis, where smaller blood vessels, nerves, sweat glands, and hair roots reside, and the bottommost layer is the subcutaneous tissue layer.
 This is where larger blood vessels and nerves are plus fat and connective tissue.

 When skin is exposed to water for a prolonged period, the result is wrinkling of the skin on the outer layer, the epidermis.
 The epidermis is further broken down into four layers; the stratum corneum, granular layer, squamous cell layer, and the basal cell layer.